The 15 Most Interesting, Unique, and Weird Jobs

 But, as a result of the anonymity of the online world, it's possible to post "fake reviews," in which a real person makes a secondary account and writes positive or negative reviews that have little – or no – basis in reality, but might have a serious bearing on a business' reputation.

 Accordingly, there have been instances of freelance "reviewers" advertising their services on websites like Craigslist or Fiverr, as well as business owners offering to pay writers to post false reviews.
-A study done by Cornell's Department of Computer Science has looked into creating a software that would detect "opinion scammers" who post false reviews.

 Pick-up Artist Instructor